 The point of the OKR framework is to set goals and guide the way to achieve those goals.
 It gives companies a game plan and a process for how to reach these goals.

 When you set digital marketing OKRs, you keep your department focused.
 They know exactly what objective to achieve and when to achieve it.
 There are set deadlines that your team needs to meet, which helps them prioritize their time better.

 Focused teams are more productive.
 Your employees will be more engaged in their work, which will lead to better results for your campaigns.
 When teams is focused, they have an easier time achieving goals.

 When you set goals, you want your company to be able to achieve them.
 OKRs help nudge your teams towards completing these goals.

 When you set an OKR, you are setting an agile goal.
 These aren’t long-term goals that take years to accomplish.
 It needs to be completed in a shorter amount of time and achieve a certain measurable result.

 Your team can complete shorter goals faster and easier.
 They focus better on the smaller goals at hand.
 If there are any mishaps or changes, it is easier to adapt and create a new plan.

 3. Follow a template

-OKRs are easy to set.
+An OKR is easy to set.
 It’s as simple as that.
 It’s an extremely beneficial process for your business that is easy to set and achieve.

-5 tips for setting impactful OKRs
+5 tips for setting good OKRs